 Pumpkin and Green Beans

 Canned pumpkin and green beans are super fiber foods that can add bulk to the stools.
 The good news is, most dogs love the taste of pumpkin.
 If you notice your dog is straining a little to poop, or has missed “doing his business” for a day or so, try mixing some canned pumpkin and/or green beans with the dog food until he is regular again.

 Psyllium Seed Husks

 Note that dogs with a history of colitis or other bowel problems should not be given psyllium husks because it may cause problems.

 Other Fiber Sources

 Other fiber sources include oat bran and flaxseeds, both of which can be added to a constipated dog’s diet.

 Oil helps stools travel more easily through the intestine when a dog is constipated.
 Add between half to one teaspoon of either olive, coconut, or safflower oil to your dog’s food if he is constipated.

 Slippery elm is an herb that has a soothing and lubricating effect on the GI tract.

-If your dog is suffering from constipation, you can use a tincture of this herb by diluting 20 drops of the tincture in one ounce of water and give your dog a dropperful three to four times a day.
+If your dog is suffering from constipation, you can use a tincture of slippery elm by diluting 20 drops of the tincture in one ounce of water and give your dog a dropperful three to four times a day.

 Use an Herbal Formula

 If your dog suffers from the occasional constipation, consider getting this natural product:

 It contains natural herbs and is effective in promoting and supporting regular bowel movements.